 Highway safety maintenance

-The council works to ensure that our roads, pavements and cycleways are safe for people to use.
+We work to ensure that our roads, pavements and cycleways are safe for people to use.

-They look after:
+Highway Inspectors look after:

-- Over 1,200kms (more than 750 miles) of footpaths.
-This is the equivalent of walking from Brighton to the south of France.
+- over 1,200kms (more than 750 miles) of footpaths - this is the equivalent of walking from Brighton to the south of France

-- 624km (390 miles) of roads/cycle lanes.
-This is the equivalent of driving from Brighton to Scotland.
+- 624km (390 miles) of roads/cycle lanes - this is the equivalent of driving from Brighton to Scotland

 All reports of potential hazards that are received from members of the public, elected members and other agencies are also investigated by the team.